infamousjoeg/Conjur-Configurator/README.md

 All of the policy files will are contained in the policy directory in this repo.
 There is a cli container that is spun up and connected to the leader instance.
 The policy files directory is mounted to /policy inside of the cli container.
 This allows for easy loading of policies without the need to copy files into the container.

 ## Local Files
-All local files are saved to a hidden directory in the user's home folder alled '.conjur'.
+All local files are saved to a hidden directory in the user's home folder called '.conjur'.
 This is where the configuration file is stored as well as the volume mounts for the Conjur leader container.
 Here is a break down of the folders and files that are created:

 | File or Folder name  | Purpose |
 | ------------- |:-------------:|